 It’s so important to drink a lot of liquids to help your body flush out bad bugs.

 Herbal tea is so soothing on a sore throat and it’s a great way to sip in immune-boosting goodness.

-Ginger tea and peppermint tea help to open up congested airways and help sooth upset stomachs.
+Ginger tea and peppermint tea help to open up congested airways and help soothe upset stomachs.

 Throat Coat and Breathe Easy from Traditional Medicinals are great teas that are packed with immune-boosting herbs.

 Green tea has natural antibiotic properties, that help to heal without hurting and one of my favorites, Chamomile with Lavender tea has anti-inflammatory properties, it also helps you sleep when sleeping is so uncomfortable.

 If you’re not in the mood for something hot, Ginger “Aid” is always a great option and super easy to make.
 Just take some fresh ginger root and use a zester to grate the ginger into a cup, pour carbonated water in the cup, and stir until the water becomes cloudy, strain and enjoy!

 Eat for health